User Community Service Desk Downloads

 Slack and Teams

-Slack and Teams templates are written using JSON according to Mustache template language syntax.
+Slack and Teams templates are written in JSON according to Mustache template language syntax.
+For rich formatting, Microsoft Teams uses adaptivecards format.
+Slack uses the Block Kit format.

 Useful fields for template edits include: